opapinguin/FPS-Plugin-Specs/Team versus team.md

 # Team versus team game mode

-In all following requirement, it is assumed that a game is running **and** its game mode is team versus team.
+In all following requirements, it is assumed that a game is running **and** its game mode is team versus team.

 **Definition.** *Unbalanced.* Teams are said to be **unbalanced** if their count differ by two or more.
 They are *balanced* otherwise.